Your marketing approach will depend on the pain you're targeting.

 "Experiencing gum discomfort?
 We can fix that"

-This is push marketing: it proactively reminds the customer that there is a solution for their problem.
+This is push marketing: it proactively reminds the customer that there is a solution to their problem.

-But some customers might be personally motivated to google "how to get rid of gum pain", so the dentist could also write a series of blog posts on different treatment options (pull marketing).
+However, some customers might be personally motivated to Google "how to get rid of gum pain," so the dentist could also write a series of blog posts on different treatment options (pull marketing).

 There is a lot of opportunity to solve moderate pain points, but it's also where many entrepreneurs fail.
-Finding a pain that people will pay to get rid of isn't easy.
+Finding a pain people will pay to remove isn't easy.

 "You want people who know they have the problem and who are actively looking for solutions, rather than a pain that's bearable." - Patrick McKenzie

-• Baremetrics: "I really wish I didn't have to update this Excel sheet manually with our SaaS numbers every month."
+Baremetrics: "I wish I didn't have to update this Excel sheet manually with our SaaS numbers every month."

-These solutions require a lot of push marketing.
-The company needs to both show the consumer that they have a problem, and then convince them to purchase their solution.
+These solutions require extensive push marketing.
+The company needs to show the consumer that it has a problem and then convince them to purchase their solution.

-Your dentist's office spends a considerable amount of its budget reminding you to come in for regular checkups.
-They'll send you a postcard every 6 months, and follow-up with phone calls, just to get you to book that appointment.
+Your dentist's office spends considerable money reminding you to come in for regular checkups.
+They'll send you a postcard every six months and follow up with phone calls to get you to book that appointment.

 Here are some examples of web products that solve low pain points:

-If you listen to podcasts, you know that Stamps.com and Squarespace spend a considerable amount of money trying to convince you to visit their websites.
+If you listen to podcasts, you know that Stamps.com and Squarespace run many ads trying to convince you to visit their websites.
 This is push marketing at play.
-If you're selling a vitamin, you're likely going to need a lot of marketing dollars to make sales.
+If you're selling a vitamin, you'll likely need a lot of marketing dollars to make sales.

 I have a theory: there's an inverse relationship between the level of pain and the number of exposures a customer needs before he buys.